carbonbrief/sea-ice-data/readme.md

 transformed into a [simple time series data CSV](processed/north-volume.csv).

-The repo also includes daily and monthly arctic and antarctic sea ice extent data from [NSIDC Sea Ice index](https://nsidc.org/data/seaice_index)
+The repo also includes daily and monthly arctic and antarctic sea ice extent data from [NSIDC Sea Ice index](https://nsidc.org/data/seaice_index) both timeseries data and shapefiles
  * ftp://sidads.colorado.edu/DATASETS/NOAA/G02135

+TODO: I converted the shapefiles to geojson in QGIS, I'd liek to automate this in the data getting process

  ---

 Volume time series and uncertainties: